FY387/Deep-Learning-for-Tunnels/README.md

 [1]https://doi.org/10.1109/ICIP40778.2020.9190900
 [2]https://doi.org/10.1016/j.tust.2023.105428
 [3]https://doi.org/10.1016/j.tust.2020.103524
 Based on the original images, our research team has made labels in VOC format to evaluate the performance of the classification model and the target detection model.
-The dataset can be downloaded from the link
+The dataset can be downloaded from the link https://pan.baidu.com/s/1y5v4Ihpn9LFNQiSkLfdAKw.
+Password is 1h20.